talsma-ict/umldoclet/lib/README.md

 an [apache licensed version](http://plantuml.com/download#asl) of plantuml [here](https://sourceforge.net/projects/plantuml/files/).
 Just not on maven-central.
-Therefore the dependency has to be obtained from sourceforce, preferably still in cooperation with the rest of the maven build.
+Therefore the dependency has to be obtained from sourceforge, preferably still in cooperation with the rest of the maven build.
-I thought about downloading as part of the build, but sourceforce doesn't seem to like that very much.
+I thought about downloading as part of the build, but sourceforge doesn't seem to like that very much.
 Fortunately, maven still allows us to just add a dependency directly into the project.

 This is the reason the `lib` directory was introduced.